The Hidden Cost of Using Everyday Bills Like Netflix and Rent to Boost Your Credit Score

 New ways to instantly increase your credit score are sprouting up.
-Given that so much of modern financial life — including access to credit cards, loans and apartments — hinges on the three little digits of your credit score, signing up for a program to quickly boost your credit score may sound like a no-brainer.
+Given that so much of modern financial life — including access to credit cards, loans and apartments — hinges on those three digits, signing up for a program to quickly boost your credit score may sound like a no-brainer.

-However, some consumer advocates say that these types of programs might not be as helpful as they appear — and, in some cases, could harm low-income folks who are struggling.
+However, some consumer advocates warn that these types of programs might not be as helpful as they appear — and have the potential to actually harm the financially vulnerable folks the programs are targeted at.

-Experts say there's a privacy price to pay for even the free credit-boosting programs from well-established credit companies like Experian, one of the “Big Three” credit bureaus, and FICO, a major credit-scoring firm.
-Both launched novel credit-boosting programs in 2019 in a bid to expand access to credit to people with little, no or bad credit history.
+Experts say that even the free credit-boosting programs from well-established credit companies like Experian, one of the “Big Three” credit bureaus, and FICO, a major credit-scoring firm, come with notable catches.
+Both firms launched novel credit-boosting programs in 2019 in a bid to expand access to credit to people with little, no or bad credit history.

-“These services are marketed as free to the consumer, but there is a cost,” says Lindsay Sain Jones, a credit expert and legal studies professor at the University of Georgia, noting that cost is giving up total access to your transaction information.
+“These services are marketed as free to the consumer, but there is a cost,” says Lindsay Sain Jones, a credit expert and legal studies professor at the University of Georgia.
+Jones, who spoke with Money in August 2023, notes that cost is giving up total access to your transaction information.

 “You might provide all that access, and you might not get any boost at all,” Jones says.
 “But what is sure is that you've given up your data, and you probably didn't read the terms of use — what they can do with that data, how long they can keep it or what other purposes they might come up with.”